March 24, 2021

 What is HPV?

 The Human Papillomavirus (HPV) is a common virus among people.
-It is sexually transmitted, and approximately 80% of people will be carriers of HPV at some point in their lives.
+It is sexually transmitted, and approximately 80 percent of people will be carriers of HPV at some point in their lives.
 There are numerous strains of HPV, some causing genital warts, others, precancerous or cancerous lesions of the cervix, anus, vulva, vagina, penis, tonsils and tongue.

 HPV and Cervical Cancer